-- 46. At central level a Vice Principal has the authority to suspend, exclude or instruct a restriction of activity pending hearing. - 47.
-At central level the Academic Secretary has the authority to exclude or instruct a restriction of activity pending hearing, following consultation with the Vice Principal. - 48.
-At school/institute level a Head of school/institute1, or the Dean of Education has the authority to exclude a student from faculty facilities and activities or instruct a restriction of activity pending hearing. - 49.
-At professional services directorate Level a Director, has the authority to exclude or instruct a restriction of activity pending hearing where this is provided for in the applicable regulations. - 50.
-For students registered for a primary medical or dental qualification the Professional Capability Committee, or Chair acting on its behalf in urgent circumstances, has the authority to suspend, exclude, or instruct an activity pending hearing in the prescribed circumstances.
+49. At central institutional level a Vice Principal has the authority tosuspend, exclude or instruct a restriction of activity pending hearing.
+The Academic Registrar has the authority to exclude, or instruct a restriction of activity following consultation with the Vice Principal.

+50. At central level the Academic Secretary has the authority to exclude or instruct a restriction of activity pending hearing, following consultation with the Vice Principal.

+51. At school/institute level a Head of School/institute , or the Dean of Education, or President of the Students' Union has the authority to exclude a student from faculty facilities and activities or instruct a restriction of activity pending hearinginvestigation.

+52. At professional services directorate Level a Director, has the authority to exclude or instruct a restriction of activity pending hearing where this is provided for in the applicable regulations.

+53. For students registered for a primary medical or dental qualification the Professional Capability Committee, or Chair acting on its behalf in urgent circumstances, has the authority to suspend, exclude, or instruct an activity pending hearing in the prescribed circumstances.